-Below are more South Indian bridal hairstyles to inspire you
+Below are more South Indian bridal hairstyles to think about:

 South Indian hairstyles invariably include lots and lots of flowers.
 You want this because it complies with tradition and looks good as well.

-Bright and cheery colors that complement this magenta blouse.
+Bright and cheery colours that complement this magenta blouse.